A Guide to British Pub Grub

 Sunday Roast

-Usually served at lunchtime, the roast is often chicken, beef, lamb or pork.
+Usually served at lunchtime, the roast is usually chicken, beef, lamb or pork, though vegetarian alternatives are often available.
 Served with roast potatoes, a mix of fresh vegetables and gravy.
 And don’t forget the trimmings!

 Roast beef isn’t complete without Yorkshire pudding (a baked batter pudding, best filled with gravy), mustard and horseradish sauce.
 Pork is delicious with apple sauce; roast lamb and mint sauce belong together.